stryker-mutator/stryker-js/docs/configuration.md

 ### `transpilers` (DEPRECATED)

 _Note: Support for "transpilers" plugins is removed since Stryker 4.
 You can now configure your own [buildCommand](#buildCommand-string)_

+### `tsconfigFile` [`string`]

+Default: `"tsconfig.json"`<br />
+Command line: _none_<br />
+Config file: `"tsconfigFile": "typescript.config.json"`

+Configure the (root) tsconfig file for typescript projects.
+This will allow Stryker to rewrite the `extends` and `references` settings in this and related tsconfig files in your sandbox.
+Defaults to `tsconfig.json`.
+This setting is also used when you enable the `@stryker-mutator/typescript-checker plugin`.

+### `warnings` [`boolean` or `object`]

+Default: `true`<br />
+Command line: _none_<br />
+Config file: `"warnings": { "slow": false }`

+Enable or disable certain warnings:

+- `true`: Enable all warnings.
+- `false`: Disable all warnings.
+- An object to specify:
+  - `unknownOptions`: Decide whether or not to log warnings when additional stryker options are configured.
+  - `preprocessorErrors`: Decide whether or not to log warnings when a preprocessor error occurs.
+For example, when the disabling of type errors fails.
+  - `unserializableOptions`: Decide whether or not to log warnings when a configuration options are unserializable.
+For example, using a `/regex/` or `function` in your configuration options.
+  - `slow`: Decide whether or not to log warnings when Stryker detects a slow part of mutation that can be sped up by changing some configuration.
+For example using `--ignoreStatic`.